Inspection Reports for

 Deficiencies (1)

-The facility will provide sufficient preparation and orientation to residents to ensure safe and orderly transfer from this facility.
+F204 The facility failed to provide sufficient preparation and orientation to residents to ensure safe and orderly transfer from the facility.
+Education was provided to licensed nurses and Social Services staff to address this issue.

 Inspection Report